 Condado is San Juan's hippest, trendiest enclave.
 This ritzy neighborhood is home to world-class boutiques, chic resort hotels, bars and clubs, and outstanding restaurants that range from refined local cuisine to inventive and elegant fusion fare.
 Acclaimed chefs have their flagship restaurants in Condado.

-Check out these six restaurants that are worth a visit the next time you are in Condado.
+Check out these five restaurants that are worth a visit the next time you are in Condado.

 Set in the historic and opulent Vanderbilt Hotel, which lay dormant for many years before it was restored to its former glory, 1919 is eclectic and sophisticated.